 Maize plant height was highest when planted with Ife brown at 10,000 plants/ha of maize population density, this was because maize was more competitive in mixtures when planted with higher plant population density.
-At higher population density reported by [26], plant height was expected to decline due to intense interplant competition for growth factors such as nutrients, water and light within the crop stands as population increase number of leaves of maize.
-(Table3).
-The number of leaves of maize was not affected by the population density, this was because maize which was more competitive in mixture when planted with another crop.
+At higher population density reported by [26], plant height was expected to decline due to intense interplant competition for growth factors such as nutrients, water and light within the crop stands as population increase number of leaves of maize (Table 3).

+Increase in plant density affect maize plant height due to over-crowding interplant competition for growth factor.
+The number of leaves of maize was not affected by the population density, this was because maize which was more competitive in the mixture when planted with another crop.
 The leaf area index increased with time, this shown that vegetative growth was progressing steadily.
-The result in table 4 shown that, there was no significant difference on leaf area index of maize crop.
+The result in table 4 shown that, there was no significant difference on leaf area index of the maize crop.

-Population density of maize two varieties of cowpea intercropped had no significant difference on the number of cobs per plot The difference between these values are high.
-For this reason they should be important.
-Please check, maize planted at 40,000 plants/ha had the highest number of cobs per plot.
-Population density of maize was significant difference on number of grains per cob of maize.
+The population density of maize two varieties of cowpea intercropped had no significant difference on the number of cobs per plot, maize planted at 40,000 plants/ha had the highest number of cobs per plot.
+The population density of maize was a significant difference on a number of grains per cob of maize.
 10,000 population density had highest grains per cob while the least was obtained from 40,000 population density of maize/ha.
+The grains per cob in 2006 were recorded low value this may be due to the rainfall pattern of that year.
 Population density was significant difference on grain yield of maize.
 The land equivalent ratio total values were greater than 1, meaning LER values increased from 10,000 to 40,000 plants/ha.